Skip to contents

 Place your cursor in the QMD file on the `library(tidyverse)` line.
 Use `Cmd/Ctrl + Enter` to execute that line.

-Note that this causes `library(tidyverse)` to be copied down to the Console and then executed.
+Note how this command causes `library(tidyverse)` to be copied down to the Console and then executed.

 CP/CR.